GalaxyGorilla/cert_test/README.md

 The `priv` folder contains all used certificates and associated private keys.
 Note that there are also invalid certificates for the client and server for tinkering.

+For the sake of documentation here's described how the content in `priv` was generated.

 Generate private keys:

     % openssl ecparam -genkey -name prime256v1 -noout -out example.key